-Skill Centre: Provides academic support services to students registered in credit programs at Keyano College in the form of tutoring, assignment/lab support, writing support groups, facilitated study groups, workshops, and study space.
-This service is free and is available for all Math, Sciences, Humanities and Trades courses offered at Keyano.
+Skill Centre: provides academic support services to students registered in credit programs at Keyano College in the form of tutoring, writing support groups, facilitated study groups, workshops and study space.
+Tutoring services are free to Keyano students.
+Tutoring is available for Math, Writing, English, and Science subject areas.

-While most courses are being offered online, the Skill Centre will be offering mostly virtual services and in-person sessions as requested.
-Please email Skill@keyano.ca to get in contact with our Academic Content Specialists.
-The Skill Centre is located in CC-119 at the Clearwater Campus.
+While most courses are being offered online, the Skill Center will be offering mostly virtual tutoring services and in-person sessions as requested.
+Please email Skill.centre@keyano.ca to get in contact with our tutoring staff.

-For the most up to date information on how to book a session, please view the Keyano Skill Centre homepage.
+For the most up to date information on how to book a tutoring session, please view the Keyano Skill Centre homepage.